I watched you on the road.

-Some of you, in one of my surveys back in January, confessed to me that the biggest barrier to your successful homeschooling was your own laziness.
+Some of you, in one of my surveys, confessed to me that the biggest barrier to your successful homeschooling was your own laziness.
 And I don’t mean one or two of you.
 I mean a whole big bunch of you said this.

 Now, on the one hand, some of you are probably way too hard on yourselves.
 But, on the other hand, some of you are probably being brutally honest.
 And I know exactly what you mean.

 Haven’t we all done it before?
 Remember the day math was skipped because we would rather talk on the phone with a friend?
 Or the week that grammar didn’t happen — twice — because we just didn’t feel like it?

 Quite honestly, there is a difference between the day we didn’t sing the songs because I had laryngitis — or even the day we didn’t sing the songs because I had planned something else I thought was important — and the day we didn’t sing the songs because I was too lazy to make it happen.

 This is, by the way, a universal struggle of teaching.
 When I was in school, I had the teacher who turned to coloring pages, extra (super boring) copywork, and frivolous movies because she was too lazy to teach, and I bet you did, too.
 Being in a classroom doesn’t make a person any less exempt from this temptation.

 The truth is that in teaching, the gift we give is us, and far too often we’re inclined to be stingy.

 We Are Insufficient

 In many ways, we can think of homeschooling — or any other difficult job for which we sign up — as another opportunity for sanctification.
 This big, huge thing we’re doing can reveal all the ways we fall short.
 Homeschooling shows us our short tempers and bad attitudes.
 It shows us our lack of organization or follow through.
 It shows us our ignorance and incompetence.